2026 Trips posted on December 3. Click HIKE THE BOB to learn more.

 While the Chinese Wall may get all the hype, the lesser-known Scapegoat Wall—a 1,000-foot-tall limestone escarpment — is equally impressive.
 It towers over the basins below, with high plateaus that stretch for several miles along the Continental Divide.

-On this weeklong trip, we hike through the transition zone between the plains and the mountains, along clear pools, and through mountain meadows brimming with wildflowers before stopping for a few days to camp beneath the Scapegoat Wall.
+On this six-day trip, we hike through the transition zone between the plains and the mountains, along clear pools, and through mountain meadows brimming with wildflowers before stopping for a few days to camp beneath the Scapegoat Wall.
 Along the Wall, we will get a chance to explore the areas rich landscape and soak in the endless views and fascinating geology.

-The trip offers a point-to-point traverse of some of the most scenic places in the Scapegoat Wilderness.
+This trip offers a point-to-point traverse of some of the most scenic places in the Scapegoat Wilderness.
 The moderate pace makes this trip accessible to many, while the day hikes offer a more strenuous option with the opportunity to explore above treeline.
 If you are looking to experience a landscape of unparalleled splendor that’s off the beaten path, this is the trip for you.

 Please call or email for more details.